 - Short blinking every 3 seconds – Assioma is switched on.

-Fixed light – battery is being charged.
+Fixed light – the battery is being charged.

 - Short blinking every 0.5 seconds – battery charging has been completed.

-Personally I would prefer a RED/AMBER/GREEN approach to indicate battery levels.
+Personally, I would prefer a RED/AMBER/GREEN approach to indicate battery levels.

-The data metrics that are provided by ASSIOMA are the same as the first tranche of Cycling Dynamics that were released for Garmin’s Vectors (technically they are standard ANT+ power related metrics).
-WAHOO, Garmin and several others, support these metrics on their head units.
-The head units then produce various other additional metrics based on bits of maths – for example a 30second moving average of power or normalised lap power.
+The data metrics that are provided by ASSIOMA are the same as the first tranche of Cycling Dynamics that were released for Garmin’s Vectors (technically they are standard ANT+ power-related metrics).
+WAHOO, Garmin and several others support these metrics on their head units.
+The head units then produce various other additional metrics based on bits of maths – for example, a 30second moving average of power or normalised lap power.
 Other things too.

 Measured data, linking to definitions on Favero’s website: